Investigators awarded funding from the Translational Research Institute (TRI) must adhere to the following responsibilities:

 Compliance: The PI and other project staff must comply with the Heath Insurance Portability and Accountability Act (45 C.F.R.
 Parts 160 and 164) and other research and confidentiality requirements described in UAMS’ Administrative Guide.

 Regulatory Approval: Prior to receiving funds and initiating research activities, the PI must obtain all necessary regulatory approvals (e.g., Institutional Review Board, Department of Occupational Health and Safety).
 Documentation of applicable approvals will be required before funds are disbursed.

 Intellectual Property: Any potentially patentable inventions or software arising from the funded project must be disclosed to the University of Arkansas for Medical Sciences.
 Inventors will, if requested, assign rights to such inventions to the University’s designated intellectual property management organization and will execute all papers necessary to file patent applications on the inventions and to establish the federal government’s rights in the inventions.

-Progress Reports: PIs are required to provide a written progress report no later than ten business days after the end of the first six month period.
-Interim reports should describe research progress, milestones achieved, and, if necessary, revised milestones and justifications.
-A final report must be submitted no later than thirty business days after the end of the project period.
+Progress Reports: PIs are required to provide progress reports, as directed by TRI program staff, after each quarter of the grant period.
+Reports may be requested at other times as well.
 Failure to provide requested reports may result in suspension of the project and withdrawal of support.
 Expenditures will be tracked monthly.